github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/about-autofix-for-codeql-code-scanning.md

 ## Supported languages

-{% data variables.product.prodname_code_scanning_caps %} autofix supports fix generation for a subset of queries included in the [default query suite](/code-security/code-scanning/managing-your-code-scanning-configuration/codeql-query-suites) for JavaScript, TypeScript, and Python.
+{% data variables.product.prodname_code_scanning_caps %} autofix supports fix generation for a subset of queries included in the default query suite for JavaScript, TypeScript, and Python.
+For more information on the default query suite, see "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/codeql-query-suites)."

 ## Autofix generation process